Basil Rodzianko: Bishop

 After Communist Party led by Josip Broz Tito came to power in the Yugoslavia, Russian emigrants began to leave to other countries, many of them returned to the USSR.
 Some of the Russian clerics were transferred to the jurisdiction of the Serbian Orthodox Church.
 Vladimir, being a cleric of the Serbian Orthodox Church, remained in his parish, was a law teacher in Serbian secondary schools in Subotica and secretary of the Russian missionary council of the local branch of the Red Cross.
 Through this organization, he helped people to travel to the West.
-After the death of Metropolitan Anthony (Khrapovitsky) fr.
+After the death of Metropolitan Anthony (Khrapovitsky) Fr.
 Vladimir has largely revised his attitude to the ROCOR.
-On April 3, 1945, he sent a letter to the Patriarch of Moscow and All Russia Alexius I, in which he informed about his desire to serve the Russian Orthodox Church.
+On April 3, 1945, he sent a letter to the Patriarch of Moscow and All Russia Alexy I, in which he informed about his desire to serve the Russian Orthodox Church.

 Due to the deterioration of relations between Yugoslavia and the USSR, persecution fell on the Russians who remained in the country.
-In July 1949 fr.
-Vladimir, who cared 2 parishes, was arrested and sentenced to 8 years of correctional labor for "illegal religious propaganda" (he was charged with a certificate of miraculous renewal of icons in his church).
+In July 1949 Fr.
+Vladimir, who cared two parishes, was arrested and sentenced to eight years of correctional labor for "illegal religious propaganda" (he was charged with a certificate of miraculous renewal of icons in his church).
 Sentenced to eight years hard labor, Fr.
 Vladimir was stripped of his cassock and cross and shared the hard prison life with his fellow prisoners, enduring with them a plague of fleas.
 While forbidden to perform any divine services, with the help of even the non-Orthodox prisoners, he was able to fulfill the requests of the Orthodox prisoners in "blessing of the waters" on Theophany.